1. What is Wavefront

 To edit dashboards and charts, you need Dashboards permission.

 1. Let's start with viewing events for system alerts.In the Latency by AZ Test chart, hover over one of the dots at the bottom.
 Each dot represents an event.Examine one or two events more closely.
-The events in this sample dashboard are system events that are triggered by alerts.
-Hover menu of event shows Info: Alert Recovered.
+The events in this sample dashboard are system events that are triggered by alerts. | |

+2. Move to the right and explore changing the time window.
 3. Next, select Edit from the ellipsis menu.
-You can instead click the name of the chart to put it in edit mode.
+You can instead click the name of the chart to put it in edit mode. |

 4. Select the chart type drop-down, which shows Line Plot initially, and select Stacked Area.
-If the filter is still set to us-west-2, consider removing it for a more interesting chart.
-Chart type menu, with Stacked Area selected
+If the filter is still set to us-west-2, consider removing it for a more interesting chart. | |

+5. Next, explore the chart options to examine how you can adjust the view of your data.
+Each chart type has chart-specific options.
+See Chart Reference for details.
 6. Finally, click Back to return to the dashboard to continue exploring.
 Because this Tour dashboard is a system dashboard, you cannot save changes even if you have Dashboards permissions.
-Clone the dashboard if you want to make a copy and save changes there.
+Clone the dashboard if you want to make a copy and save changes there. |

 2.3 Functions